 I’m a crier.
-I am a world class, quivering lips, ugly faced, squinty eyed, world. class. crier.
+I am a world-class, quivering lip, ugly-faced, squinty-eyed world. class. crier.
 My cry game has no shame.
-I frequently lose it over diaper commercials featuring sweaty, pink cheeked moms lying in hospital beds and being handed their newborn baby.
+I frequently lose it over diaper commercials featuring sweaty, pink-cheeked moms lying in hospital beds and being handed their newborn babies.
 And the flood gates easily flow open over sad songs, sad books, and sad movies all the time.

 So it came as no surprise that when I left my first baby at college, I wept like a lost soul for the entire 250 miles of interstate home.
 My stoic husband sat quietly, gently reminding me everything would be ok, but I just blurted out statements between sobs like, “But what if he gets sick?
 How can we just leave him there?
 This is stupid, let’s go back and take him home.”

 But right now, social media newsfeeds, online magazines, and parenting websites are full of articles featuring crying moms and dads leaving their sons and daughters at college.
-Essays chronicling this inevitable transformational time between parent and child are mostly describing the situation only in terms of sadness and despair.
-As a matter of fact, one Atlantic Magazine article titled “Why it Feels So Terrible to Drop Off Your Kid From College” actually features the word “dread” in it 24 times.
-TWENTY FOUR TIMES.
+Essays chronicling this inevitable transformational time between parent and child mostly describe the situation only in terms of sadness and despair.
+One Atlantic Magazine article titled “Why it Feels So Terrible to Drop Off Your Kid From College” features the word “dread” in it 24 times.
+TWENTY-FOUR TIMES.

-Moms who are jumping for joy after leaving a kid at college, I salute you!
+Moms jumping for joy after leaving a kid at college, I salute you!

-I salute you, and join you in this glorious moment that feels like a simultaneous orgasmic release of all the minutia and details of 18 years of motherhood!
-I salute you, and join you in experiencing the ecstasy that comes with realizing you have no more school field trips to chaperone!
+I salute you and join you in this glorious moment that feels like a simultaneous orgasmic release of all the minutia and details of 18 years of motherhood!
+I salute you and join you in experiencing the ecstasy of realizing you have no more school field trips to chaperone!
 No more PTA meetings!
 No more cookie dough school fundraisers!

 Because Moms, you deserve it.
 And besides, you gotta fill up your now empty brain with something, right?

-The best news about that is, you can fill it with whatever you want.
+The best news about that is, that you can fill it with whatever you want.